Writ seeks access to Australian al Qaeda

 Hicks said his family had written 25 letters to their son in the past two weeks but they were not sure if any had been delivered to him in the Guantanamo Bay complex.

 He said so far the only contact that he had had with his son had been a letter delivered by the Red Cross last month.

 The lawyers said the holding of Hicks and the others "incommunicado" for an indeterminate period was a breach of the U.S. Constitution.

-Hicks was captured by Northern Alliance forces in December last year and was handed over to the U.S. military before being one of the first detainees transferred to a prison camp at Guantanamo Bay in Cuba.
+Hicks, 26, was captured by Northern Alliance forces in December last year and was handed over to the U.S. military before being one of the first detainees transferred to Cuba.